gagathos/iota-gpu-pow/README.md

 If you compile it with OpenCL installed it will use your GPU.

+If you access the remote POW from a browser (a GET request) it will print some basic statistics in JSON format.

 ## Suggested Tweaks

 You can change the max minimum weight magnitude to prevent abuse of your server with unreasonable POW requests